devoyster/VerifyArgs/README.md

   * Positive()/NotNegative()
   * Negative()/NotPositive()

 Methods can be called in chains.
+Some checks can be invoked using minified API, for example:

+    Verify.NotNullOrEmpty(new { first, second });
+    Verify.Positive(new { secondCount });

 You can also extend VerifyArgs with your own checks -- see "Extensibility" section below.

 Purpose
 -------